Aniket99coder/Surv-flight/README.md

 ## Project Structure
 The repository is organized as follows:

-- `docs/`: Contains the Sphinx-generated documentation for the project.
+- `docs/`: documentation for the project.
 - `survival_analysis/`: The main package directory for the project's Python modules.
   - `__init__.py`: Initializes the package.
 Makes Python treat the directories as containing packages.
   - `module1.py`: Python script for a specific part of the survival analysis functionality.